Oterog/Assignment_1_431/README.md

 The most important phrases will involve pattern matching and recursion.

 Side Notes:
-  \t(I.) We must use patter matching and avoid if ... else statements when possible.
+  "\t" (I.) We must use patter matching and avoid if ... else statements when possible.
   \t(II.)
 We must run and test the fuctions in VS code of WSL.

 Write OCaml code for the following: